Automattic/woocommerce-payments/readme.txt

 4. Manage Disputes

 == Changelog ==

+= 7.2.6 - 2022-10-26 =
+* Add - Add a "Manual" deposit schedule setting to the payments settings page.
+* Add - Add event when skipped the platform checkout
+* Add - Add Stripe Link set up inbox notification
+* Add - Pass the value of 'woocommerce_tax_display_cart' option from the merchant's store to WooPay
+* Fix - Adjust regex to check the format of a tag for a pre-release in our GitHub workflow
+* Fix - Enable Link to support authorization/capture scenarios.
+* Update - Adjust texts and links in WC admin express checkout section.
+* Update - Remove IE11 support.
+* Dev - Add new GitHub workflows for release management (pre-release and release packages)
+* Dev - Switch to @woocommerce/dependency-extraction-webpack-plugin

 = 4.9.0 - 2022-10-20 =
 * Add - Adds new notice and modal informing users about verifying their account during onboarding.